OpenCode

 protocolsarray containsopenai-chat-completions.
 That's what the peer advertises as natively-supported — zero translation overhead, no transform edge cases. - How to check a peer: run

-antseed network peer <peerId> --jsonand look atmatchingServices[].protocolsfor each model.
-The browse command shows the same data per peer inproviderServiceApiProtocols. - What happens when protocols don't match: AntSeed's
+antseed network peer <peerId> --jsonand look atproviderServiceApiProtocols[provider].services[service].
+The browse command exposes the same field per peer. - What happens when protocols don't match: AntSeed's

 @antseed/api-adaptertranslates between OpenAI Chat Completions and the service's native protocol on the fly.
 So a request from OpenCode can still reach a service that only advertisesanthropic-messages— just with a small transform step. - One known caveat: services whose only advertised protocol is